abhin4v/abhin4v.github.io/drafts/twt-notes.md

 ---
-title: "Notes for 'Thinking with Types: Type-level Programming in Haskell'"
+title: "Notes for 'Thinking with Types: Type-level Programming in Haskell', Chapter 1–5"
-date: 2019-11-22
+date: 2020-03-18
 description: "Notes for the book 'Thinking with Types: Type-level Programming in Haskell'"
 tags: haskell, notes, programming
 author: Abhinav Sarkar
 toc: left
 ---

+[Haskell](https://www.haskell.org) --- with its powerful type system --- has a great support for type-level programming and it has gotten much better in the recent times with the new releases of the [GHC](https://www.haskell.org/ghc/) compiler.
+But type-level programming remains a daunting topic even with seasoned haskellers.
+[Thinking with Types: Type-level Programming in Haskell](https://thinkingwithtypes.com/) by [Sandy Maguire](https://sandymaguire.me/about/) is a book which attempts to fix that.
+I've taken some notes to summarize my understanding of the same.

 * toc